sfuad001/IR-SearchEngine/README.md

 **Lucene and Hadoop Indexing:**

 "Group2-Lucene_MapReduce" directory contains the code for both the indexing.
-Inside this directory, the "Lucene" directory contains our lucene indexing code and "Wordcount" directory contains the hadoop indexing code.
+Inside this directory, the "Lucene" directory contains our lucene indexing code and "Wordcount" directory contains the hadoop indexing(MapReduce) code.
 There is a separate readme.md provided for this part inside that directory.

 **Crawler and HDFS:**
 We have three bash scripts named crawler.sh, lucene_indexing.sh, and lucene_search.sh.
 Their functionalities are discussed below: